-- This involves an integrated team process in which a design team representing all disciplines (interior design architecture, engineering, construction, etc.) and all affected stakeholders (clients, community participants etc.) work together. - This involves exposure to allied disciplines and the language and terminology used by those disciplines and This could be evidenced in multi-disciplinary projects, a professional practice or business course, internshi experiences, guest lecturers or speakers, etc. - Examples could include shared building information modeling, groupware technology, and collaborative software. - Examples could include aligning individual personality traits and skills with leading or contributing roles on a team. and team work that involves both inter dependent and independent focus. - Examples could include engaging in multi-disciplinary team projects and/or involving experts from other disciplines.
+- This involves an integrated team process in which a design team representing all disciplines (interior design, architecture, engineering, construction, etc.) and all affected stakeholders (clients, community participants, etc.) work together. - This involves exposure to allied disciplines and the language and terminology used by those disciplines.
+This could be evidenced in multi-disciplinary projects, a professional practice or business course, internship experiences, guest lecturers or speakers, etc. - Examples could include shared building information modeling, groupware technology, and collaborative software. - Examples could include aligning individual personality traits and skills with leading or contributing roles on a team. - Examples could include engaging in multi-disciplinary team projects and/or involving experts from other disciplines throughout a project.
 Disciplines may be within or outside of the built environment.

 The underlined student learning levels in bold are defined to clearly communicate expectations.
 Refer to pages 9-10 for student learning level definitions.
-Formatted: Font: (Default) Calibri, 10 pt